SmithWillSuffice/ohanga-pai/content/blog/62_n-body_problems.md

 soldier computer fails to predict the Trisolar orbits --- namely the Newtonian dynamics model lacked general relativity corrections.

-Knowing this, you might ask why the classical three body problems to this day still attracts some mathematicians?
+Knowing this, you might ask why the classical three body problem to this day still attracts some mathematicians?
 I cannot tell you why, except that mathematicians are fond of torture.